orsonteodoro/oiledmachine-overlay/SECURITY.md

 `/etc/firejail/globals.local` to control credential access.
 It is better to use it this way to mitigate sandbox breakout scenario.

 The recommended combo for defense in depth is 1 MAC (AppArmor/SELinux) + 1 Sandbox (Firejail).
 Firejail is used for attacker containment.
 MAC is used as a breakout fallback to protect credentials.
-The credential list is stored in kernel memory for MAC, but for the sandboxes the blacklists are not.
+The credential blacklist list is stored in kernel memory for the MAC, but for the sandboxes the blacklists are not and can be bypassed when breakout happens.

 Use the AI to help set it up AppArmor and Firejail using the Firejail `--apparmor` sandbox flag.

 ### Protecting secrets in /etc/apparmor.d/abstractions/credentials with AppArmor + emerge